matomo-org/developer-documentation/docs/contributing-to-piwik-core.md

 ```

 You can read [this guide](https://www.atlassian.com/git/tutorials/saving-changes/git-add) to learn how to commit changes.
 You can read [this guide](https://help.github.com/articles/pushing-to-a-remote/) to learn how to push commits.

+In a branch it's fine to commit often and regularly.
+Later, when the PR will be merged we always squash the PR meaning it will only become one commit and the PR title will become the commit message and the PR will be linked to find more information about the commit if needed.
+This means the individual commit messages aren't too important but should still be useful.

 ### Creating a pull request